trisha/genshin-impact-character-tracker/README.md

 And I'll forget which specific artifacts I'm farming for each character (in order to fulfill artifact set bonuses): Whenever I see my domain drops, I have to find my physical list of artifacts so I can know whether I'm done running a domain or whether I should continue to do another run.

 This app arose from the intersection of the pain points above, and the exigence below.

-## Exigence:
-This app spun out of my unit 2 project for General Assembly's Software Engineering Intensive (GA SEI).
-[Requirements](https://github.com/patricia-pan/project2_ideas) included:
-- Have at least 2 models (more if they make sense) that represents the main functional idea for your app.
-This doesn't include join tables or the user model which should be part of your class's boilerplate code.
-- Include sign up/log in functionality, with hashed passwords & an authorization flow
-- Incorporate at least one API.
-Examples include Yelp, Tumblr, Facebook, and others on Mashape.
-Maybe grab an API from this list of free APIs
-- Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE
-- Utilize an ORM to create a database table structure and interact with your relationally-stored data
-- Include a readme file that explains how to use your app
-- Have semantically clean HTML, CSS, and back-end code
-- Be deployed online and accessible to the public

 ## Credit:
 Character information API: https://github.com/genshindev/api